contrivancecompanychicago/burger-food-truck-simulator/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ### Installing

-1 - Clone or download
+1. Clone or download
-2 - Open "index.html"
+2. Open "index.html"
-3 - Follow the instructions!
+3. Follow the instructions!

 For the order of the ingredients of each type of burger, please refer to the list bellow:
 ```